jfcross4/advanced_stats/hibbs.md

 **Question 6:**
 Do the observed slope and intercept stand out relative to the slopes and intercepts of the shuffled data?
 What does this mean?

-We can also use our permutations to get p-values for the observed slopes and intercepts.
+Note, we can also use our permutations to get p-values for the observed slopes and intercepts.

 ```r
 get_p_value(null_fits, observed_fit, "two-sided")